helloroughton/highfive/README.md

                   |___/
         The Slack bot that brings your team together!

 HighFive is a recognition system for Slack.
-Your team members reward each others and win gifts.
+Your team members reward each other and win gifts.

 **Born and bread in Texas**